aiidateam/aiida-core/docs/source/topics/processes/functions.rst

 .. versionadded:: 2.3

-    Variable arguments are now supported.
+    Variadic positional arguments are now supported.

-Variable arguments can be used in case the function should accept a list of inputs of unknown length.
+Variadic positional arguments can be used in case the function should accept a list of inputs of unknown length.
 Consider the example of a calculation function that computes the average of a number of ``Int`` nodes:

 .. include:: include/snippets/functions/signature_calcfunction_args.py